hupe1980/cdk-threagile-example/README.md

-# cdk-threagile-example
+# cdk-threagile-examples

-The example can be used with the [threagile playground](https://run.threagile.io/)
+The examples can be used with the [threagile playground](https://run.threagile.io/)